-Across our network of five laboratories, we offer a comprehensive veterinary diagnostic testing service.
+Across our network of four laboratories, we offer a comprehensive veterinary diagnostic testing service.
 This includes the following disciplines:

 The biochemistry department provides a wide range of routine clinical biochemistry tests to assess both wellness and disease in a broad range of species.
 Trace element testing for selenium, copper, zinc, cobalt, manganese, iron and iodine is routinely undertaken.
 Many hormone assays are available including cortisol, progesterone, oestradiol, T4, T3 and leptin using radioimmunoassy, chemiluminescence and enzyme immunoassay.
 Specimens analysed include serum, plasma, urine and all other body fluids, as well as foodstuffs, feeds, water and environmental samples.

 Haematology testing is a routine part of diagnostic investigation, food and drug safety assessment and research studies.
 This department provides testing for complete blood counts (CBC), blood grouping, full coagulation screening and cross matching on all species.
 The majority of our samples are processed through our automated haematology analysers.
 The analyser results combined with trained and experienced scientific staff reviewing each sample ensures a continuous high standard of quality results.

 The microbiology department provides many services on a wide range of samples and animal species.
 Services include aerobic and anaerobic cultures, mycology, antimicrobial susceptibility testing, enteric pathology and immunological screens for enteric viruses, urinalysis, microscopy with various staining techniques and blood cultures.
 Along with biological samples, the microbiology department also accepts samples such as foodstuffs, feeds, water and environmental samples for pathogen ID, hygiene testing, bacterial counts and water quality.